 Austrian Airlines

-Austrian Airlines is a traditional Austrian carrier with a strong presence in Vienna.
-It belongs to the Lufthansa Group and has many years of experience transporting pets within Europe and on intercontinental routes.
+Austrian Airlines is a traditional Austrian carrier with a strong base in Vienna.
+Part of the Lufthansa Group, it has long‑standing experience transporting pets across Europe as well as on long‑haul routes.

-Small dogs and cats up to the weight limit set by the carrier (usually approximately 8 kg including carrier).
-The carrier must fit under the seat, and transport must be booked in advance.
+Small dogs and cats up to the airline’s weight limit (usually around 8 kg including the carrier).
+The carrier must fit under the seat and the pet must be reserved in advance.

-Yes, for larger dogs and upon fulfillment of technical and veterinary conditions.
+Yes, for larger dogs, subject to technical and veterinary requirements.

 Lufthansa

-Lufthansa is one of the largest European airlines and is often considered a benchmark for animal transport.
-It has clearly defined rules and experience with long-haul and connecting flights.
+Lufthansa is one of Europe’s largest airlines and is often seen as a reference standard for pet transport.
+Its rules are clearly defined and it has extensive experience with long‑haul and connecting itineraries.

-Small dogs, generally up to approximately 8 kg including carrier.
-The carrier must be lockable and placed under the seat.
+Small dogs typically up to about 8 kg including the carrier.
+The carrier must close securely and be placed under the seat.

 SWISS

-SWISS is the Swiss national carrier based in Zurich and is part of the Lufthansa Group.
-The company allows pet transport on most of its European and long-haul routes, emphasizing early booking and confirmation of space for the animal.
-The number of animals in the cabin and in the hold is limited on each flight.
+SWISS is Switzerland’s flag carrier based in Zurich and part of the Lufthansa Group.
+The airline allows pets on most European and long‑haul routes, with an emphasis on booking early and having the animal’s spot confirmed.
+The number of animals allowed in the cabin and in the hold is limited on each flight.

-Dogs and cats can travel in the cabin if their total weight, including the carrier, does not exceed approximately 8 kg.
-The carrier must be lockable, waterproof, sufficiently stable, and must fit under the seat in front of the passenger.
-The animal must remain in the carrier throughout the flight.
-Transport must be declared and booked in advance, ideally as soon as possible after purchasing the ticket.
+Dogs and cats can travel in the cabin if their total weight including the carrier does not exceed roughly 8 kg.
+The carrier must close securely, be waterproof and stable, and fit under the seat in front of you.
+The animal must remain in the carrier for the entire flight.
+You should notify the airline and reserve the pet spot in advance, ideally right after buying the ticket.

 Yes.
-Larger dogs that do not meet the cabin conditions can travel in the climate-controlled and pressurized hold in a carrier meeting IATA standards.
-Transport also depends on the aircraft type and destination.
+Larger dogs that don’t meet cabin criteria can travel in the pressurized, climate‑controlled hold in an IATA‑standard crate.
+Availability also depends on aircraft type and destination.

 LOT Polish Airlines

-LOT is the Polish national carrier with a dense network of routes from Warsaw and Krakow.
-It allows animal transport on most regular flights and has fairly precisely defined rules for cabin transport.
+LOT is Poland’s flag carrier with a dense network out of Warsaw and Kraków.
+It allows pets on most scheduled flights and has clearly defined rules for cabin travel.

-Small dogs (as well as cats and ferrets) can travel in the cabin if the total weight of the animal and carrier does not exceed 8 kg.
-The carrier must be lockable, suitable for air transport, and placed under the seat in front of the passenger throughout the flight.
-One passenger may have one animal in the cabin, or two small animals of the same species in one carrier, if they meet the weight and size limits.
-For safety reasons, passengers with animals may not be seated in the first rows of the aircraft.
+Small dogs (as well as cats and ferrets) may travel in the cabin if the combined weight of the animal and carrier does not exceed 8 kg.
+The carrier must be closable, suitable for air travel and kept under the seat in front of you for the entire flight.
+One passenger may take one animal in the cabin, or two small ones of the same species in a single carrier if they meet the size and weight limits.
+For safety reasons, passengers with a pet may not be seated in the front rows of the aircraft.

-Yes, for larger dogs and upon fulfillment of the carrier’s technical and veterinary conditions.
+Yes, for larger dogs and subject to the airline’s technical and veterinary requirements.

 KLM

-Dutch KLM is known for its systematic and relatively clear approach to pet transport.
-A strong point is the organization of transfers via Amsterdam.
+The Dutch carrier KLM is known for a systematic, transparent approach to pet travel.
+A strong point is its handling of transfers through Amsterdam.

-Small dogs up to the weight limit (often approximately 8 kg including carrier), carrier under the seat, and mandatory reservation.
+Small dogs up to the airline’s weight limit (often around 8 kg including the carrier), with a carrier under the seat and advance booking required.

 Air France

-Air France, as part of the Air France–KLM group, allows dog transport in both the cabin and the hold.
-It emphasizes complete veterinary documentation.
+Part of the Air France–KLM group, Air France allows dogs in the cabin and in the hold.
+The airline places strong emphasis on complete veterinary documentation.

-Small dogs up to the carrier’s weight limit, carrier under the seat.
+Small dogs up to the airline’s weight limit, with the carrier under the seat.

-Yes, for larger dogs and upon fulfillment of requirements.
+Yes, for larger dogs and subject to the airline’s requirements.

 Turkish Airlines

-Turkish Airlines has an extensive network of international connections and allows animal transport on most of its routes.
+Turkish Airlines has an extensive international network and allows animals on most of its routes.

-Small dogs up to the limit set by the carrier (often around 8 kg including carrier), carrier under the seat.
+Small dogs up to the airline’s limit (often around 8 kg including the carrier), with the carrier under the seat.

 Yes, depending on aircraft type and route.